scalameta/scalafmt/docs/configuration.md

-If you prefer to use the order based on the one [partially](https://docs.scala-lang.org/style/declarations.html#modifiers) specified in the Scala Style Guide, you can use the corresponding preset:
+If you prefer to use the order based on the one [partially](https://docs.scala-lang.org/style/declarations.html#modifiers) specified in the Scala Style Guide, you can use the corresponding preset (since v3.8.1):

 ```scala mdoc:scalafmt
 rewrite.rules = [SortModifiers]